 Intussusception, also called bowel obstruction, is a potentially life-threatening condition.
 It affects blood supply to the intestine and can lead to tissue death.
-If left untreated, it can lead to infection, internal bleeding, tearing, damage to the intestines, and peritonitis.
+If you don’t get treatment for it, it can lead to:

-Intussusception is most common in children between two months and two years of age.
-It is four times more prevalent in boys than in girls, according to The Children’s Hospital of Philadelphia (CHOP).
-Older children, teenagers and adults can also get intussusception, though these cases are rare.
+Intussusception is most common in children between 2 months and 2 years of age.
+It’s four times more prevalent in boys than in girls, according to The Children’s Hospital of Philadelphia.
+Older children, teenagers, and adults can also develop intussusception, but these cases are rare.

 - acute abdominal pain

-Symptoms of intussusception may come and go.
-It is easy to mistake intussusception for colic or other minor digestive issues.
+The symptoms of intussusception may come and go.
+It’s easy to mistake intussusception for colic or other minor digestive issues.
 Watch for episodes of irritability, crying, and drawing up of the knees in babies or young children.

 Seek medical attention if your child shows signs of abdominal pain, especially with vomiting and bloody stools.

-A doctor will first do a physical examination and look for a mass in the abdomen.
+The doctor will first do a physical examination and look for a mass in the abdomen.
 An X-ray or ultrasound may help to confirm intussusception.
-The doctor may introduce fluid or air into the rectum (via an enema).
-The fluid will show contrast for an X-ray, which will help to identify blockages in the intestines.
+The doctor may introduce fluid or air into the rectum via an enema.
+The fluid will show contrast for an X-ray, which will help them identify blockages in the intestines.

 An enema is the first step in treatment.
-In fact, an enema that is used to diagnose intussusception may also help to treat it.
+In fact, an enema for diagnosing intussusception may also help to treat it.
 Pressure from the air or fluid may cause the intestine to correct itself.
-The result of an enema treatment might not last, so patients usually stay in the hospital overnight for observation.
+The result of an enema treatment might not last, so people usually stay in the hospital overnight for observation.

 Surgery is another treatment option.
 Intussusception surgery involves either a large incision or a small incision and a camera.
 This is called laparoscopic surgery.
 The type of surgery depends on the location and severity of the obstruction.

-Intussusception surgery may include removal of the affected section of intestine.
-The intestine is then reconnected with sutures.
+Surgery for intussusception may include removal of the affected section of intestine.
+The surgeon then reconnects the intestine with sutures.